junovhs/DirAnalyze/README.md

-# LoomDir
+# DirAnalyze

-**LoomDir: The AI Dialogue Orchestrator & Workflow Assistant**
+**DirAnalyze: The AI Dialogue Orchestrator & Workflow Assistant**

-LoomDir is a web-based utility designed to empower "LLM Dialogue Masters" – expert developers and architects who engage in sophisticated, iterative conversations with their preferred Large Language Models (LLMs) like Gemini, Claude, and ChatGPT.
+DirAnalyze is a web-based utility designed to empower "LLM Dialogue Masters" – expert developers and architects who engage in sophisticated, iterative conversations with their preferred Large Language Models (LLMs) like Gemini, Claude, and ChatGPT.

 It streamlines the cumbersome process of preparing code context for these dialogues and applying AI-generated code modifications (CAPCA patches) efficiently and accurately.